sodadata/docs/soda-cloud/collaborate.md

 ---
 layout: default
-title: Collaborate on data quality
+title: Collaborate on data monitoring
 parent: Soda Cloud
 redirect_from:
   - /soda-sql/documentation/integrate-slack.html
   - /soda-clouse/integrate-slack.html
 ---

-# Collaborate on data quality
+# Collaborate on data monitoring

 One of the main benefits of using Soda Cloud is the ability to collaborate with your teammates on the work to monitor and maintain data quality.
 Including multiple perspectives yields a more robust interpretation of "good quality data".